truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 The **System > Audit** screen lists all session, or user events, facilitating comprehensive monitoring.
 Logs include who performed the action, timestamp, event type, and a short string of the action performed (event data).

-SCALE includes a manual page with more information on the [VFS auditing functions](https://github.com/truenas/samba/blob/SCALE-v4-19-stable/docs-xml/manpages/vfs_truenas_audit.8.xml).
+TrueNAS includes a manual page with more information on the [VFS auditing functions](https://github.com/truenas/samba/blob/SCALE-v4-19-stable/docs-xml/manpages/vfs_truenas_audit.8.xml).

 ## Auditing Event Types

 ### Session and User Auditing Events
 {{< expand "Authentication Events" "v" >}}
-Audit message generated every time a client logs into the SCALE UI or an SSH session or makes changes to user credentials.
+Audit message generated every time a client logs into the TrueNAS UI or an SSH session or makes changes to user credentials.
 {{< /expand >}}
 {{< expand "Method Call Events" "v" >}}
 Audit message generated every time the currently logged in user creates a new user account or changes user credentials.